Halls of Fame (In Exile)

 St. Louis Wrestling Hall of Fame

-The St. Louis Wrestling Hall of Fame is located at the South Broadway Athletic Club.
+The St. Louis Wrestling Hall of Fame was last located at the South Broadway Athletic Club.
 It was originally housed in the Pro Wrestling Shirt Shop in the South County mall.
 Current board members are: Herb Simmons and Nick Ridenour.
 The Hall is still open for inductions.
 The late Larry Matysik explained the need for our Hall of Fame:

 The role of St. Louis and the early success of “Wrestling at the Chase” in wrestling, becoming a hugely popular endeavor… is ignored by a company that wants to rewrite history.
 Had St. Louis not accepted wrestling on television as it did, the sport might never have developed as it has over the decades.
 Any legitimate Hall of Fame needs to recognize that fact.